Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 All of these questions are the same questions you’re asking yourself, so it gives you a fantastic insight into your local restaurant market.
 The knowledge you develop here will help you build a gut instinct of what will work and what won’t work.

 Your USP goes beyond just speedy delivery.
-It's the heart of your brand identity — the thing that makes you special.
-It could be anything from unique menu items or a focus on locally sourced ingredients to a quirky ambiance or a commitment to sustainability.
+It's the heart of your brand identity—the thing that makes you special.
+It could be anything including unique menu items, a focus on locally sourced ingredients, a quirky ambiance or a commitment to sustainability.

 Start with a clear idea of what your USP will be.
 But don’t expect to get it perfect on the first go.
 You have to build and improve your USP over time with feedback from customers and order data.